RGNet: A Unified Clip Retrieval and Grounding Network for Long Videos: Related Literature

 \section{Related Literature}

+\textbf{Short Video Temporal Grounding.} The recent grounding methods mainly focus on short videos.
+The best-performing ones utilize transformer variants \cite{carion2020end, zhu2020deformable, conditionaldetr, dabdetr}.
+For example, Moment-DETR \cite{lei2021detecting} adopted transformers for combined video and text features.
+Subsequent works, such as UMT \cite{liu2022umt} and QD-DETR \cite{moon2023query}, split the cross-modal and unimodal modeling of video and text features for enhanced performance.
+EATR \cite{jang2023knowing} improves its decoder with video-specific moment queries.
+These models were initially designed for shorter videos.
+However, when applied to hour-long videos, the moments become extremely tiny, posing a challenge akin to finding a needle in a haystack.
+Hence, these methods perform poorly on long videos, as noted by the authors of the MAD dataset \cite{soldan2022mad}.
+In contrast, we effectively address the task by simultaneously processing long videos at two granular levels (video clips and frames) within a single network.

-\paragraph{Long Video Temporal Grounding.} Recently, video temporal grounding has been adapted for long videos with MAD \cite{soldan2022mad} and Ego4D \cite{grauman2022Ego4D} datasets.
-Several large-scale models \cite{pramanick2023egovlpv2, feichtenhofer2019slowfast, radford2021learning, lin2022egocentric, zhao2023learning} had been trained to extract better features from these long videos.
+\\ \textbf{Long Video Temporal Grounding.} Recently, video temporal grounding has been adapted for long videos with MAD \cite{soldan2022mad} and Ego4D \cite{grauman2022Ego4D} datasets.
 Typically, the methods designed for long videos involve two stages.
 Proposal-free methods \cite{zhang2020learning,zhang2020span,soldan2021vlg, barrios2023localizing, liu2022reler} segment lengthy videos into smaller parts to predict candidate moments and then rank them to obtain the final predictions.
 Proposal-based methods \cite{pan2023scanning,hou2022cone} generate proposal clips or anchors and subsequently apply their grounding model to the retrieved proposals.
+Some methods, like CONE \cite{hou2022cone}, and M-Guidance \cite{barrios2023localizing}, utilize the detection transformer~\cite{carion2020end} as the grounding network to improve the grounding phase.
 These proposal-based models are more efficient and perform better than their counterparts.
-However, the proposal retrieval phase of these methods is typically disjoint from their grounding network and trained independently.
-In contrast, our approach unifies the proposal generation and grounding phases within a single network, training them end-to-end.
+However, they need a separate retrieval module to select the proposal clips.
+This disjoint two-stage architecture is what we find to be the main reason for the poor performance of these models.
+In contrast, we propose a novel transformer encoder that solves both clip retrieval and grounding in a unified way, enabling end-to-end optimization.